 Volunteers of America - Northern Colorado

 The grocery shopping program is for Larimer County seniors and disabled adults, and is done through select King Soopers and Albertson's stores.
-Contact the program coordinator at (970) 472-9630 for information, to determine availability and program intake.
+Contact the program coordinator at (970) 472-9630 for information and program intake.